DanHodges/TheologicalDictionary/Enoch.md

 # Enoch
-Definition of Enoch coming soon.
+The definition of Enoch is coming soon!